Crossing Numbers and Stress of Random Graphs: Rectilinear Crossing Number of an RGG

-Hence a computational na\"ive approach of minimizing the crossing numbers by just projecting onto a sample of random planes seems to be expensive.
+Hence it seems to be expensive to use the following computational na\"ive approach: try to minimize the crossing numbers by just projecting onto a sequence of random planes until reaching the theoretical minimum of order $\cO(t^4 \d_t^{3d})$.
 This suggests to combine the search for an optimal choice of the direction of projection with other quantities of the RGG.
 It is a long standing assumption in graph drawing that there is a connection between the crossing number and the stress of a graph.
 Therefore the next section is devoted to investigations concerning the stress of RGGs.